Ariannatopbjerg/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 *Determine if all manufacturing lots and each individuale lot are statistically different from the population mean of 1,500 pounds per square inch.*

-Analyzing figures 4-7, the p-values for each t-test is greater than the significance level of 0.05.
+Analyzing Figures 4-7, the p-values for each t-test is greater than the significance level of 0.05.
 With this analysis, I would fail to reject that there is a statistical difference between the four groups and the population mean.

 Figure 4.
 T-Test for all manufacturing lots